 Each town has their own Facebook rock group and on the back of every rock is directions where to post pictures of the found treasure.
 You can keep the rock or hide it again.
 Usually what happens is the person that found the rock starts rock painting his or her own masterpieces and starts hiding some of his or her own.
 Sometimes getting started is the hard part.
 Good thing we’ve got you covered.

 I started my own Facebook group called Rock Painting Ideas and Resources where you can share your own works of art.
 You can join here.
+I post a daily rock for inspiration and crazy-good artists show their latest works.

 There are touching stories on the Facebook rock groups that range from a woman who went to purchase flowers for her daughter’s grave and she found a rock with an inspirational message tucked inside the pot of flowers she was going to purchase to a four-year old child who found his first rock and wanted to immediately go home and paint rocks for others to find.